markoelez/basicfs/README.md

 ### Write File

-To write a file, send a HTTP PUT request containing the filedata.
+To write a file, send a HTTP PUT request containing the filedata to the master server.

 ```
-curl -X PUT -d filedata localhost:9090/fileID
+curl -X PUT -d filedata localhost:9092/fileID
 ```

 ### Read File